chlorm-forks/Emby.Wiki/Open-Subtitles.md

 Simply fill in your Open Subtitles username and password that you have previously created at [opensubtitles.org](http://www.opensubtitles.org).
 If you are a Open Subtitle VIP member also make sure to click the VIP checkbox.
 Click the Save button once complete
 ![OpenSubtitles4.png](images/server/OpenSubtitles4.png)

+Once you've installed OpenSubtitles refer to  to learn how to setup your libraries for automatic downloading.
 ## Tips
 Emby supports other subtitle providers besides Open Subtitles.
 You can find the latest list in the [Plugins](Plugins) Catalog.